azimidev/lhs-cli/readme.md

 This app is the task have been given to calculate the salary and expense dates:
-To install the app and run it, please follow this instructions:
+To install the app and run it, please follow these instructions:

 # Installation